Travelling to Thailand

 Things you should know

 Any recommendation made in this communication is general in nature and does not take your objectives, financial situation or needs into account.
 Read the terms and conditions, including the Online Banking Terms and Conditions before making a decision and consider whether the product is right for you.

-2. No ATM withdrawal fee at over 3,000 Westpac Group ATMs in Australia and over 50,000 ATMs globally via Global ATM Alliance partners.
+No ATM withdrawal fee at Westpac Group or select Westpac Group partner ATMs in Australia and Global ATM Alliance partners.
 Other fees and charges may be payable.

-3. You will be reimbursed for any unauthorised transactions, provided that you have not contributed to the loss, exercised reasonable care in protecting your card and account, and immediately notified Westpac upon becoming aware of loss, theft, or misuse.
+- You will be reimbursed for any unauthorised transactions, provided that you have not contributed to the loss, exercised reasonable care in protecting your card and account, and promptly notified Westpac upon becoming aware of loss, theft, or misuse.

 Mastercard is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.